ppy/osu-wiki/wiki/Guides/Compressing_files/en.md

    - For MP3, use `Preset` and select the quality as `Medium, 145-185 kbps`.
    - For OGG (Vorbis), keep the `Quality` slider at `5` which is the default value.

-4. Pick a file location to save the file, then click `Save` and a new dialog will appear for you to enter metadata.
+4. Pick a file location and type a file name to save the file, then click `Save` and a new dialog will appear for you to enter metadata.
 5. Once done entering metadata, which can be left blank if desired, click `OK` to start re-encoding.

 **NOTE:** Clicking `Cancel` on the metadata dialog will result in your audio file not being re-encoded.